 For many people around the world, ski pants are normal.
 They are simply an everyday addition to living life in a cold climate.
-Winters (and some summers) are harsh and quality ski wear, from jackets and thermal layers to hats and ski gloves, are the every day norm.
+Winters (and some summers) are harsh and quality ski wear, and thick men’s ski jackets and thermal layers to hats and men’s ski gloves, are the every day norm.

 But for many others buying ski gear can be tricky because it’s so unlike anything they’ve ever purchased.

-We're sure you’ll agree that buying ski pants can be a challenge if you’ve never been a part of that world where a pair of denim jeans just won't do.
+We’re sure you’ll agree that buying ski or snowboard pants can be a challenge if you’ve never been a part of that world where a pair of denim jeans just won’t do.

 You’ll be pleased to hear that this guide is going to take you deep into the terminology of ski pants and make it easy to understand.
 You’ll be able to walk into an outdoor wear shop or catch a bargain online, and be able to purchase the best ski pants for men that you need.

 This guide will assume that you’re a complete novice, and it will take you from zero knowledge to zero problems picking out the perfect pair for you.

 We’ll show you some of the key performance factors you need to know (and the ones you don’t).
 It will demonstrate some of the numbers and terms you’ll see when buying men’s ski pants.
 You’ll end up knowing way more than you probably should, but that’s OK.

 And soon you’ll be suiting up with your new ski trousers, getting on the slopes, deep in the snow, or sledding down the hills.

 Some people think a few thermal layers with a water proof top layer will be okay for a ski trip, and there are others who know that just won’t do.